Blog

 5. Data sharing

-If you’re sharing trainee data between organisations (e.g. between a hospital and a deanery), ensure there’s a data sharing agreement or Data Processing Agreement in place.
+If you’re sharing trainee data between organisations (e.g. between a hospital and a training programme body), ensure there’s a Data Processing Agreement in place.
+Exogi provides DPAs on request.

 What Exogi does